 - Misleading (often incomplete in its report or research)

-- Unverified sources (often pulling information for unknown or unvetted resources)
+- Unverified sources (often pulling information from unknown or unvetted resources)

 - +many other professional/industry standards (Hwang, et al., 2023; Tiernan et al., 2023; Wang et al., 20231)

 Many are concerned about hallucinations since these instances are when the AI makes up false information.
 Biases and misleading information in AI outputs are sometimes difficult to detect, so it is a good idea to compare information with verified resources.
-Even when an AI offers citations and references for resources used, be aware that these may sometimes be hallucinations.
+Even when an AI provides citations and references for the resources it uses, be aware that these may sometimes be incorrect or fabricated.
 It is essential to verify that the resources actually exist and accurately reflect the interpretations provided by the AI and forms of social media (Kožuh & Čakš, 2023).
 Privacy and security issues include the AI taking information provided by the user.
 Whether it is information entered manually or copied and pasted into AI, the data usually becomes part of many AI platforms, which can cause problems when working with non-disclosure agreements and sensitive data that should not be disclosed.
 Avoid entering or providing AI information if:

 - A non-disclosure agreement is in effect or implied